How does a fat person get in a kayak? Everything you need to know!

 What is the weight limit for kayaks?

-Before knowing the weight limit for kayaks, let’s learn how to recognize the compatible kayak for fat people
+Before knowing the weight limit for kayaks, let’s learn how to recognize a kayak that is compatible with fat people.

 • Recreational kayak – 250-300 pounds.